westonbattles/tiktok-webscraper/README.md

 # tiktok-webscraper

-Simple webscraping bot that has a set of methods to get specific and general information about a specified user (e.g. follower count, profile picture, etc..)
+Simple webscraping bot that has a set of methods to get specific and general information about a specified user/video (e.g. follower count, like count, etc..)